[PHPUnit] I tried using DataProvider!

 Simply put, a convenient mechanism that allows you to use multiple arbitrary arguments in PHPUnit test methods .

-*If you would like a more detailed explanation or explanation of annotations, please refer to the official PHPUnit documentation.
+*For more detailed explanations and annotations, please refer to the official PHPUnit documentation.

 https://phpunit.de/documentation.html